 There will always be disagreements about the timing of the treatment, the dose of ivermectin, the duration of treatment, and goodness knows what else.
 For me, though, if ivermectin were a magic bullet, we should have seen something in the latest clinical trial.

-Patients who got this drug should have been fared better than those on placebo.
+Patients who got this drug should have fared much better than those on placebo.
 That did not happen.
-The most important metric of all is death!
+Here are key metrics: emergency care, hospitalizations and deaths!

 Where Did This Amazing Drug for Parasites Come from?

 Please indulge me for a quick minute.
 In case you have not read anything about this fascinating medicine, here is a quick historical overview:

 Fifty years ago a Japanese microbiologist tested some dirt from a golf course near Honshu.
 He and his colleague William Campbell at Merck discovered that unique bacteria in that soil had anti-parasitic activity against roundworms in mice.
 Their research led to a Nobel Prize in Physiology or Medicine in 2015.

 Merck introduced ivermectin for treating parasites in animals in 1981.
 Many dog lovers still administer a monthly dose of ivermectin (Heartgard) to their canine companions to prevent heartworm.

 Then the company discovered that ivermectin could also fight off the parasite Onchocerca volvulus that causes “river blindness” in humans.
 Infected Simulium black flies carry the larvae of this worm.
 It causes untold misery in Africa and Latin America.